 In order to expedite the administrative review process, the Proposal Clearance Form must be completed and signed to ensure that the proposal is properly routed, documented, reviewed and approved.
 The Proposal Clearance Form is an internal (MSU-Northern) document and does not necessarily need to be sent to the sponsor.
 One copy of the proposal, with a final budget, and the completed PCF must be submitted to and be approved by the Chancellor, or the Chancellor's designee, prior to submission to the sponsor.

 The following policy on indirect cost recoveries has been adopted by MSU-Northern.
 Please contact Business Services for details on how to manage the allocation of indirect costs recoveries.

-The allocation of indirect costs from Grants and Contracts, where such IDCs are included, shall be as follows: 25% to the College or Program where a grant is administered, if applicable, and 75% to Business Services for financial administrative expenses for institutional expenses related to grant acquisition, and other disbursements deemed appropriate by Director of Business Services.
+The allocation of indirect costs from Grants and Contracts, where such IDCs are included, shall be as follows: 25% to the College or Program where a grant is administered, if applicable, and 75% to Business Services for financial administrative expenses for institutional expenses related to grant acquisition, and other disbursements deemed appropriate by the Vice Chancellor of Finance and Administration.
 Funds used should be related to grants or grants work.